Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 As a router reviewer, sometimes you get a networking device that blows your expectations out of the water, and sometimes not.
 The Netgear Orbi – Top MU-MIMO Mesh Router blew us away.
 Sometimes, routers like the Amped Wireless ALLY Plus show up on your doorstep, and you realize while there are still a lot of ways that the major manufacturers like Netgear, Linksys, and TP-Link could improve, at least they’re not putting out anything as bad as this and trying to pass it off as a near-$400 investment.
+That’s why people go to the top brands for the best router.

 What could a router do so wrong to miss the mark so hard?
 Keep reading on in my Amped Wireless ALLY router review to find out and find out if it made our best wireless router list of 2017.